Penn Arts & Sciences Logo

 "On the Intellectual Conditions for Responsibility: Acting for the Right Reasons, Conceptualization, and Credit" Philosophy and Phenomenological Research, 2017

-"Prime Time (for the Basing Relation)" New Essays on the Basing Relation, 2019, edited by J. Adam Carter and Patrick Bondy
+"Prime Time (for the Basing Relation)" (with Kurt Sylvan) New Essays on the Basing Relation, 2019, edited by J. Adam Carter and Patrick Bondy

 Weighing Reasons (co-edited with Barry Maguire), 2016, Oxford University Press